History of the Australian Football League: 1960s

 In the 1960s, television began to have a huge impact, which continues unabated to this day.
 Spectators hurried home from games to watch replays, and many former players took up positions as commentators on pre-game preview programs and post-game review programs.
 There were also several attempts at variety programs featuring VFL players, which proved a good way to supplement player salaries as well as capitalise on their popularity.
 The VFL played the first of a series of exhibition matches in 1962 in an effort to lift the international profile of the league.

 Hawthorn won its first premiership in 1961, beating Footscray.
 Melbourne extended its success from the 1950s by winning the premiership in 1964, but its success ended abruptly when Barassi was recruited by Carlton as captain-coach after the season, followed by Norm Smith being sacked during the 1965 season.
-Melbourne would not return to the finals for 25 years, and they did not win the flag until 57 years later in 2021.
+Melbourne would not return to the finals for 22 years, and they did not win another flag until 57 years later in 2021.

-St Kilda, which had never won a VFL or VFA premiership in more 93 years of competition, won its first and, to date, only premiership, in a famous grand final victory against Collingwood by one point in 1966.
+In 1966, St Kilda, which had never won a senior premiership in 84 years of competition, won its first and, to date, only premiership, in a famous grand final victory against Collingwood by one point.